fungenomics/HGG-oncohistones/README.md

 The `renv` package:

-1. maintains two isolated project-specific libraries in the `renv` folder (for R 3.6.1) or `R-4/renv` folder (for R 4.1.2),
+1. maintains two isolated project-specific libraries in the `renv` folder (for R 3.6.1) or `R-4/renv` folder (for R 4.1.2) - the libraries themselves are not on GitHub
 2. stores packages according to version
-3. records the R, Bioconductor, and package versions in the file `renv.lock` (and `R-4/renv.lock`), which can be used to reproduce the R package environment elsewhere
+3. records the R, Bioconductor, and package versions in the files [`renv.lock`](https://github.com/fungenomics/HGG-oncohistones/blob/master/renv.lock) and [`R-4/renv.lock`](https://github.com/fungenomics/HGG-oncohistones/blob/master/R-4/renv.lock), which can be used to reproduce the R package environment.

 The reason for using two different R versions is that certain analyses involving 10X Multiome data require versions of Seurat/Signac dependent on R > 4.